camunda/camunda-docs/docs/components/console/manage-organization/external-sso.md

 ## Login

-Even if your organization is additionally using social login procedures (like Log-In with Github or Google), please refrain from using them when you are using your own IdP with Camunda.
-Your users need to login by providing their email-adress in the login screen - login with social will not work once your IdP is connected
+If your organization is using social login procedures (like GitHub or Google), these procedures will not work when using your own IdP with Camunda.
+Users must log in by providing their email address on the login screen.